Risk Sharing and Strategic Choice, with Brendan Daley [May 2025].

 Abstract

-We undertake a decision-theoretic analysis of a model of bilateral risk sharing, conceptualized in two stages: in the first stage agents choose risky endowments (Savage acts), and in the second stage they form a risk-sharing arrangement.
+We undertake a decision-theoretic analysis of a model of bilateral risk sharing, conceptualized in two stages: first, agents choose risky endowments (Savage acts), and second, they form a risk sharing arrangement.
 Only the first-stage choices are observable to the analyst.
-We formulate axioms that put joint restrictions on best responses in the first stage and a representation result according to which agents behave as if they are risk averse expected-utility maximizers who anticipate the subsequent sharing arrangement.
+We formulate axioms that put joint restrictions on best responses in the first stage and provide a representation result according to which agents behave as if they are risk averse expected utility maximizers who anticipate the subsequent sharing arrangement.
 All the parameters of the model, including the sharing arrangement, can be identified from this first-stage choice data.
-We generalize our model to allow frictions that impede efficient risk sharing, and we refine our model to feature risk sharing in accordance with prominent bargaining solutions.
-We compare the inefficiencies those solutions engender in first-stage choices in the context of a stylized example.
+Applications are discussed.

 Information-dependent Utilities and Beliefs, with David Dillenberger and R. Vijay Krishna [April 2020].